 Which skin conditions are treated with mycophenolate mofetil?

 These include severe atopic dermatitis, blistering conditions, lupus erythematosus, dermatomyositis, sarcoidosis, necrobiosis lipoidica, cutaneous vasculitis, morphoeaand pyoderma gangrenosum.
 (Further information is available about each of the underlined skin conditions in the corresponding Patient Information Leaflet on the BAD website).

 When should I take mycophenolate mofetil?

 The dose is usually twice a day, and taken morning and evening.
-Take the medication on an empty stomach (one hour before eating or two hours after eating) and swallow the capsule/tablet whole (do not chew or crush).
+The medication should be swallowed whole (capsule/tablet, do not chew or crush).

 What dose of mycophenolate mofetil should I take?

 Mycophenolate mofetil is available in 250 mg capsules and 500 mg tablets.
 The normal dose lies between 1 and 3 g daily.
 You should only take the dose advised by your dermatologist.

 How long will I have to take mycophenolate mofetil for?

 The length of treatment will depend on which skin disease you have and how well you respond to treatment.
 You may need to take mycophenolate mofetil for 3 months before you notice any change in your condition.If you find it effective, mycophenolate mofetil can be continued long term.